 Yellow road markings are used where there is a need to restrict parking to help increase traffic flow and prevent obstructions on the highway.
 They are applied in conjunction with a Traffic Regulation Order.

-The Council is responsible for installing signs to regulate traffic and to provide warnings to drivers of hazards ahead.
+We are responsible for installing signs to regulate traffic and to provide warnings to drivers of hazards ahead.

 The signs used on the public highway are controlled by Government regulations, covering the design of the signs, where they can be used and whether they must be lit.